Bonnie Schlachte - Founding Director

 Rebecca Elbogen began dancing at Los Angeles Ballet Academy at the age of ten.
 She is classically trained and passed her Royal Academy of Dance Advanced 1 examination with Distinction.
 Rebecca is also trained in various other dance styles, such as contemporary, jazz, pointe, hip hop, and musical theater.
 Rebecca has traveled across the country performing and competing with award-winning, pre-professional student companies.

 Outside of the dance studio, Rebecca is fascinated with how people think, feel, and behave.
-She recently graduated summa cum laude from New York University with a BA in Developmental Psychology, and concentrations in Child and Adolescent Mental Health and American Sign Language.
-She is currently continuing her research on early signs of Autism Spectrum Disorder in high-risk infants and plans to pursue a graduate degree.
+She graduated summa cum laude from New York University with a BA in Developmental Psychology, and concentrations in Child and Adolescent Mental Health and American Sign Language.
+Her research focused on early signs of Autism Spectrum Disorder in high-risk infants.

 Ballet For All Kids provided Rebecca the unique opportunity to combine her interests in dance, psychology, and teaching.
 She quickly fell in love with the program and community when she began volunteering in 2011.
 After becoming a certified teacher, Rebecca decided to take BFAK with her across the country.
 She established our first satellite branch and is now the full-time director and instructor for Ballet For All Kids NYC.
 Rebecca has worked extensively with children of a broad array of ages and abilities.
 Rebecca is passionate about working with children and is grateful she can share the joys and benefits of dance with all of her students.